UWMSN-CDN-Lab/questionnaire-package/README.md

 To dos...
--Mean scores from package should have questionnaire tag (e.g., DOSPERT_[subscale_name]) -Make it so you can run the entire questionnaire scoring function interactively/as you would a method on pandas ex: import cdnlab_tools as ct import pandas as pd dat_path = '/path/to/data.csv' scored_questionnaires = ct.score_quest(dat_path)
+-Mean scores from package should have questionnaire tag (e.g., DOSPERT_[subscale_name]) - double check -Make it so you can run the entire questionnaire scoring function interactively/as you would a method on pandas ex: import cdnlab_tools as ct import pandas as pd dat_path = '/path/to/data.csv' scored_questionnaires = ct.score_quest(dat_path)
 #scored_questionnaires is pd.dataframe of mean scores
+-Check that all scores are mean scores, not sum scores

+DOspert make last row mean score not overall score Everything shud be numeric
+Script: Score questionnaires :

+Summer tasks fall in 1 of 3 categories

+-Package refinement (fine tuning functionalities) -Documentation
+-EmoNet Proj

+Add subject ID on summary as well
+Merge according to subject idea

+Summer Goals:
+Documentation to be updated perfectly: Make sure the package can run on ERT data without errors, specifically, we can run the function from the terminal to give a csv with scored study variables, the user shud also to run it in a script

+EERQ doest get added to the CSV
+It should work on a normal script

+a feature to just write a json and make a python file to make the run